 The video below is a QML production for the Northern Ireland Ireland Championships, which is available on Youtube.
 There are no videos of the Larne Festival, but hopefully this will give you a feel for the festival tradition or Irish dancing, otherwise known as Irish folk dancing.

-The women in the early days of the Irish folk dancing revival proved ever pragmatic in the face of politics and religion.
+Women in the early days of the Irish folk dancing revival proved ever pragmatic in the face of politics and religion.
 One Protestant boy in the 1940s recalls his teacher sending him to a Catholic priest in Ballymena to learn a whole new version of Irish history so that he could gain entry to the feis by sitting the history exam.
-More recently, a Catholic dance teacher had to disappoint her local priest by explaining that she couldn’t provide her Irish dancers for his St. Patrick’s day hooley because the wee Protestants were all at school.

 Irish folk dancing is not carved up into Gaelic and Ulster-Scots parts.
 Nor is it carved up into Protestant and Catholic parts.
 Irish folk dancing was a movement set up in the 1920s in order to record and save old dances in Ulster, regardless of their provenance.
 Festival dance teachers today are the custodians of traditions that stretch back to the old dance masters of the late 1700s and early 1800s and that cross religious and political demarcations.